Turkey's Halkbank to seek removal of U.S. judge in Iran sanctions case

 Halkbank pleaded not guilty on March 31 to bank fraud, money laundering and four conspiracy charges.

-Berman has overseen several related cases, including the January 2018 conviction of former Halkbank executive Mehmet Hakan Atilla and charges against Reza Zarrab, a wealthy Turkish-Iranian gold trader.
+Berman has overseen several related cases, including the January 2018 conviction of former Halkbank executive Mehmet Hakan Atilla and a guilty plea by Reza Zarrab, a wealthy Turkish-Iranian gold trader who testified against Atilla.

-Zarrab testified against Atilla after pleading guilty.
-He also sought Berman’s recusal before entering that plea.
+Before pleading guilty, Zarrab unsuccessfully sought Berman’s recusal, citing comments by the judge at a 2014 conference in Istanbul.

-The Halkbank case gained renewed attention in June when John Bolton, a former national security adviser for President Donald Trump, discussed it in a new memoir.
+Halkbank’s case gained renewed attention in June when John Bolton, a former national security adviser for U.S. President Donald Trump, discussed it in his new memoir.

-Turkey said last Wednesday that Bolton’s book contained misleading presentations of Erdogan’s conversations with Trump.
+Last Wednesday, Turkey said Bolton’s book contained misleading presentations of Erdogan’s conversations with Trump.

 No trial date for Halkbank has been set.